 For the first time, let us try to speak only about defense.
 Thus, this article will be about different guidelines, which can help to secure your SAP system.
 But nothing to worry about - this post will nevertheless remain useful and interesting, even if it does not contain information about 0-days or have no words like "cyber" or "weapon" in title.
 So, let's go.

 This blog post will be about new guideline, or standard, for securing - or testing of the security - of SAP implementations, which is going to be a first standard of the EAS-SEC standard series.
-There were 2 things that push us onto developing this guideline and give a second birth for our project.
+There were 2 things that push us onto developing this guideline and give a second birth to our project.
 We thought about making some kind of guideline from the very beginning, and finally made it, when we've got a clear idea of how it should be done and what customers really needed.

 And the reason we decided to make this…

-… Is simple like one, two three.
+… Is simple like one, two, three.

 One.
-Questions like "why?" and "what for" are the alpha the omega of every research.
+Questions like "why?" and "what for" are Alpha and Omega of every research.
 For us, as it sometimes happens, the answer came from one more additional question.
 After implementation of our Security Monitoring Suite for SAP in huge enterprises, making dozens of POC's and completing numerous penetration tests against SAP systems (as well as other business critical systems), the thing we were asked more often than any other was: "Guys, you are awesome!
 And you are doing a great job so far, finding so many problems in our installations.
 It's absolutely fantastic, but we don't know, where should we start to solve them.
 Could you provide us with top 10/20/50/100/ [put your favorite number here] most critical bugs in every area?"

 Three.
 We started to analyze existing guidelines and standards.
 Currently, there are not many of them, which cover SAP security and all of them are supported by ERPScan.
 The guidelines we have are as follows: Secure Configuration of SAP NetWeaver® Application Server Using ABAP by SAP, ISACA Assurance (ITAF) by ISACA, and DSAG by German SAP User Group.
 All those standards are great, but, unfortunately, all of them have at least one big disadvantage.
 But let's be patient and have a better look.
 On those standards: